 ~ Dr. Maryanne Wolf, Proust and the Squid

-SPELL-Links uses a speech-to-print word study approach to leverage the brain's innate, biological wiring and organization for oral language.
-Unlike traditional phonics and word study programs which begin with the written letter and teach students to match the letter to a sound, with SPELL-Links students first learn how to attend to the sound structure of spoken English words and then how to connect and combine sounds, letter patterns, and meanings to read and spell words.
+SPELL-Links uses a speech-to-print word study approach that leverages the brain's innate, biological wiring and organization for oral language.
+Unlike other reading programs which begin with the written letter and teach students to match the letter to a sound, with SPELL-Links students first learn how to attend to the sound structure of spoken English words and then how to connect and combine sounds (phonology), letter patterns (orthography, mental orthographic images), and meanings (semantics, morphology) to read and spell words.
 This is exactly how the brain works in good readers and writers!

-With SPELL-Links students also learn meta-linguistic word study strategies—the ability to think about, talk about, organize, and interpret the sounds, letters, and meanings of words.
-In this way students develop the executive function skills that empower them to independently apply their word study knowledge, skills, and strategies to successfully and independently read, write, and spell every day, not just during the classroom lesson or on the weekly test.
+With SPELL-Links students also develop meta-linguistic skills and build executive function skills that empower them to independently apply their word study knowledge, skills, and strategies to successfully and independently read, write, and spell every day, not just during the classroom lesson or on the weekly test.

 The brain is biologically-wired only for oral language—speaking, listening, and understanding—not for written language - reading and writing.
 There are no genes specific to reading and writing.
 There are no neurological or biological structures specific to reading and writing.
 In order to successfully read and write each brain must “re-purpose” regions biologically designed for other purposes and create new circuits and neural connections.